What to do after a slip and fall on ice

 - Collect evidence: You are only eligible to pursue a legal claim in a slip and fall injury if someone else is at fault for the accident.
 Some examples could be a negligent property owner or someone who was supposed to clear snow from the area.
 Although icy surfaces and snow buildups are temporary, these are dangerous safety issues.
 You can’t come back even later the same day and expect them to be in the same condition.
 For this reason, you need to collect the evidence at the scene of the accident including taking pictures and obtaining names and statements from any possible witnesses.

 - Get medical attention: The only way to tell whether or not your injuries are severe is to seek medical attention immediately if you are injured.
 Waiting to see a doctor can result in a worsening of your injuries and can also call into question the existence or severity of your injuries, so if you are injured it is imperative that you seek medical attention as soon as possible.

 If you or someone you know has already been injured in a slip and fall accident because of negligent property management regarding snow and ice, you need to consult with an attorney immediately.
-Our experienced NJ personal injury attorneys at Team Law represents those who have suffered injuries because of premises liability negligence.
+Our experienced Jersey City personal injury lawyers at Team Law represent those who have suffered injuries because of premises liability negligence.
 Contact us today at 800-832-6529.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.